Benjaminbburn/Bluetooth-Calipers/README.md

   7. Solder DATA (pin 2) fron the connector to pin 4 on the ESP32.
   8. Solder CLK (pin 3) from the connector to pin 0 on the ESP32.
   9. Solder the REQ (pin 5) from the connect to pin 2 on the ESP32

+### Finishing up
+1. Flash code using platformIO or Arduino IDE
+2. Move everthing into the case and connect connector to data port
+3. Attach case to back of calipers (blutak, velcro, glue, VHB Tape, etc. all seem to work well)
+4. When plugged in for the first time, connect to bluetooth device named "ESP32 Keyboard"

+Once connected, used either the short or long press to send data to your connected device.

 ---
 ## External Sources